Goal tracking methods compared: how to pick the one that fits

 Can I combine different tracking methods?

 Yes, and most people should.
 A specific combination works well for most people: track daily process actions in a simple checklist (5 minutes per day) and review milestone progress in a weekly 15-minute session.
 This two-layer approach maintains daily momentum while preserving big-picture orientation.
-The key constraint is that total tracking overhead should never exceed 10 minutes daily.
+In my experience, if daily tracking overhead regularly exceeds 10 minutes the system has become too complex for most people to sustain — that is the signal to simplify, not to add discipline.

 References